 Wrapping it all up:

-Insure the success of your e-commerce by monitoring:
+Insure the success of your e-commerce and monitor your:

-- Your database used for the “site search” function
+- Database used for the “site search” function

-- [Bonus] Your conversion funnel with a web scenario
+- [Bonus] Conversion funnel with a web scenario

 What’s the performance for the e-commerce in 2017 ?